-- Use multiple MFA solutions: Protecting email and remote network access with their native MFA and tailoring an additional MFA solution to the admin access.
+This option involves 1) protecting email and remote network access with their native MFA and 2) tailoring an additional MFA solution to the admin access.

-This approach entails operational complexity in managing multiple solutions in parallel as well as a lack of coverage for admin access.

-- Multiple MFA Solutions + Privileged Access Management: Protecting email and remote network access with their native MFA and implementing a PAM solution for the admin access.
-This approach will prove impractical for most organizations due to the lengthy deployment processes and management overhead that PAM solutions require.
+This approach entails 1) protecting email and remote network access with their native MFA and 2) implementing a PAM solution for the admin access.

-- Silverfort Unified Identity Protection Platform MFA: MFA protection for all required access types: email, remote network access and admin access in a single solution.
+Lastly, this option includes MFA protection for all required access types: email, remote network access and admin access in a single solution.

 Silverfort utilizes agentless and proxyless technology to extend MFA to any resource and access interface across the on-prem and multi-cloud enterprise environment.
 This includes assets that could never have been protected with MFA before, for instance,

 This makes Silverfort an ideal solution for the new cyber insurance MFA checklist.